What Is Price to Rent Ratio?

-This article has been a guide to What is Price to Rent Ratio?.
-Here we discuss the formula to calculate the price to rent ratio along with an example, the advantages and disadvantages of homeownership and renting.
+This article is a guide to What is Price to Rent Ratio?.
+Here we discuss the formula to calculate the price-to-rent ratio and an example of the advantages and disadvantages of homeownership and renting.
 You can learn more about financing from the following articles –